 The Office provides inappropriate or incorrect assurance and advice.
 Stakeholders must trust and value the Office's assurance (audit reports) and advice.
-The Office has processes to ensure the reliability and quality of its work.
+The Office has processes to ensure the reliability and quality of its work, including using experts for complex matters.

-A The Public Accounts Committee is the audit committee for the Legislative Assembly.
+AThe Standing Committee on Public Accounts is the audit committee for the Legislative Assembly.
 The Committee is a key agent of change for improving the Government's management of public resources.
 The Committee's mandate is to help the Legislative Assembly hold the Government accountable for its spending of taxpayers' money and its stewardship over public resources.
 The Committee reviews and evaluates the activities of government ministries and Crown agencies.
 The Committee reviews our Office's reports and works with the Provincial Auditor to carry out the Committee's mandate.

-B The Standing Committee on Crown and Central Agencies, a field policy committee, considers matters related to the Crown Investments Corporation of Saskatchewan (CIC) and its subsidiaries, supply and services, central agencies, liquor, gaming, and all other revenue-related agencies and entities.
+B The Standing Committee on Crown and Central Agencies, a field policy committee, considers matters related to the Crown Investments Corporation of

+Saskatchewan (CIC) and its subsidiaries, supply and services, central agencies, liquor, gaming, and all other revenue-related agencies and entities.
 Since 2001, the Assembly, through The Provincial Auditor Act, has referred the parts of the Office's reports that relate to CIC and its subsidiaries to the Committee for review.
 The Crown and Central Agencies Committee works with the Provincial Auditor to carry out the Committee's mandate related to those reviews.

-2.0 2022-23 Funding Request
+2.1 2024-25 Funding Request